SpicyPirate67/leet_bot/README.md

 # leet_bot
 Dicord bot to track leet time (13:37)

+In order to change leet time, edit the leetTime.js file in Objects

 # Docker
 Note: all these commands are meant to be exected on the command line